wilseLee/Coupang_FC/doc/en/WMS/GetSkusStockFilterPageList.md

 sku|string|Product Sku
 title|string | Chinese title
 enTitle|string|English title
-pendingStock|long|The goods are in transit and waiting to be put on the shelf inventory quantity availabelStock|long|Product sku can ship inventory quantity shippedStock|long|Product sku has shipped inventory quantity lastModificationTime|datetime|Product sku inventory last change time(UTC)
+pendingStock|long|The goods are in transit and waiting to be put on the shelf inventory quantity(The supplier has shipped the goods, the goods are on the way, and the quantity has not reached the warehouse) availabelStock|long|Product sku can ship inventory quantity(The actual inventory quantity that can be shipped in the warehouse) shippedStock|long|Product sku has shipped inventory quantity(The actual number of stocks that the warehouse has sent out) lastModificationTime|datetime|Product sku inventory last change time(UTC)

 ### pages DTO